-The ancient city of Delhi, in North India, has been the capital of a succession of political entities since at least the Medieval era.
+Book your flights to the ancient city of Delhi, in North India.
+Delhi has been the capital of a succession of political entities since at least the Medieval era.
 Today it is the Republic of India's principle city, known as the National Capital Territory of Delhi, and divided into seven districts that form the second largest of the nation's cities.
 India's upwardly mobile capital possesses one of the largest economies in the nation and is the principle commercial hub in the north of the country.
 This sprawling metropolis, having been ruled by Hindu, Muslim and Christian polities, is home to many religious buildings of different faiths and a setting for various devotional festivals.

 Indira Gandhi International Airport.

 Indira Gandhi International Airport (IGIA), operated by the Airports Authority of India and named after a former Prime Minister, is the main airport serving the National Capital Territory of Delhi and adjoining urban agglomeration.
 The airport, the busiest in India and the largest in South Asia, is located in the constituency of Palam and is in close proximity to the metropolis's transport networks such as road, rail and metro connections.
 Flying to the capital does not have to be expensive thanks to the availability of cheap flights to Delhi, arriving at this airport, for those visiting the metropolis on a tighter budget.

 We offer you best rates not only in the skies, but also on the ground.
 Enjoy the lowest rates on car rentals throughout the Air Arabia network and in over 28,000 locations worldwide.
 To avail from our amazing car rental offers, you can simply book online by clicking on the link below.